 Decks and patios are the most common backyard structures, but a gazebo can provide the best of both worlds.
 Gazebos are an easy way to extend your home’s living space into the outdoors.
 They also add an extra aesthetic dimension to your property and change a typical dull yard into useful space.

-Gazebos can range from simple 2-person romantic structures adding charm to a garden area, to those equipped with outdoor kitchens for gathering and entertaining, while others are massive pubic structures used for bands and large crowds.
+Gazebos can range from simple 2-person romantic structures adding charm to a garden area, to those equipped with outdoor kitchens for gathering and entertaining, while others are massive public structures used for bands and large crowds.

 Traditionally, gazebos tend to be hexagonal or octagonal, but other shapes are now becoming ever more popular including square, rectangle, decagonal, and even dodecagonal.
-There is no minimum or maximum size for gazebos either.
+There is no minimum or maximum size for gazebos either. (squares, rectangles are technically pavilions but are included here)

 A gazebo on your deck, patio, or simply in your yard, will offer endless function and style to your outdoor living area no matter how you choose to use it.
 Of course, with any outdoor activity, especially those at night, pesky insects can ruin any gathering or lazy restful period if your gazebo doesn't have screens.